-We can all all agree that a home security system is not complete unless you have good camera.
-Automated lights, locks and thermostats all sound fancy, but if you want to ensure that you catch the intruder, you need a little boost.
-Dropcam is one of the most popular security cameras today, it’s literally everywhere – I’ll give them that.
-It can be set up by anyone, it’s easy to use and it doesn’t need supervision to perform (most of the time that is); this is the kind of simplicity you want from a camera.
-Compliment this with a useful app and regular updates and you have yourself a winner.
+We can all agree that a home security system is not complete without a good security camera.
+Automated lights, locks, and thermostats are appealing, but if you want to ensure that you catch the intruder, you need a little boost.
+Dropcam is one of the most popular security cameras today.
+It’s everywhere; I’ll give them that.
+But is Dropcam the be-all and end-all?
+Oco's vote is no.

 - Good Value for HD Resolution